 For our records, we may ask that you give a reason for changing your PCP.
 This information is optional and can be used to track patient access, quality of care and other provider trends.
 Follow this link to Select or Change Your Doctor Now.
-If you would rather speak to us directly, please contact our Customer Service department at the number listed on the back of your ID card.
+If you would rather speak to us directly, please contact our Customer Service department at the number listed on the back of your Member card.

 We encourage our female members to select a provider specializing in obstetrics/gynecology as well as a PCP.
 While a PCP can handle most health care needs, there may be situations where the specialized knowledge of an OB/GYN provider is required.